Rsalganik1123/RecSys23/README.md

-# RecSys23
 This code is intended for the RecSys 2023 submission.
+Everything here is exactly as it was used to implement the provided results.

+However, This code has not yet been cleaned.
+In the next few weeks it will be documented, commented, and organized for reproducibility.
+For now, we release this code to show our willingness to share implementation with the community.

 There are two major folders: Data Augmentation and MusicSAGE.

 # Data Augmentation
 ***Note: in order to use the spotipy library you have to go on [this link](https://developer.spotify.com/dashboard/) and register for a developer token and secret key.
 Once you have those, you can add them to the ```utils/private.py``` file.